christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.5\textwidth]{images/strong-consistency-flow.pdf}
+  \includegraphics[width=0.65\textwidth]{images/strong-consistency-flow.pdf}
-  \caption{Communication model between clients and replica cluster nodes to ensure strong consistency.
+  \caption[Communication model for strong consistency]{Communication model between clients and replica cluster nodes to ensure strong consistency.
 A write is acknowledged only when it is consistent throughout all cluster nodes, therefore synchronizing the operations.}
   \label{fig:strong-consistency-flow}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-linearizable.pdf}
+  \includegraphics[width=0.7\textwidth]{images/consistency-ordering-linearizable.pdf}
-  \caption{Operation schedule that satisfies the realtime ordering guarantee of the strong consistency model (linearizability).}
+  \caption[Operation schedule that satisfies linearizability]{Operation schedule that satisfies the realtime ordering guarantee of the strong consistency model (linearizability)}
   \label{fig:consistency-ordering-linearizable}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-linearizable-overlap.pdf}
+  \includegraphics[width=0.7\textwidth]{images/consistency-ordering-linearizable-overlap.pdf}
-  \caption{A strongly consistent operation schedule with a read-write overlap.
+  \caption[A strongly consistent operation schedule with a read-write overlap]{A strongly consistent operation schedule with a read-write overlap.
 During the overlap, the read is allowed to return either the current or the previous write.}
   \label{fig:consistency-ordering-linearizable-overlap}
 \end{figure}

 \begin{figure}[h]
   \centering
-  \includegraphics[width=1.2\textwidth]{images/consistency-ordering-linearizable-write-overlap.pdf}
+  \includegraphics[width=0.7\textwidth]{images/consistency-ordering-linearizable-write-overlap.pdf}
-  \caption{This operation schedule is still linearizable, as the order of committing the overlapping writes is not guaranteed.}
+  \caption[Linearizable operation schedule with overlapping writes]{This operation schedule is still linearizable, as the order of committing the overlapping writes is not guaranteed.}
   \label{fig:consistency-ordering-linearizable-write-overlap}
 \end{figure}